logzio/logz-docs/_source/logzio_collections/_log-sources/falco.md

 ##### Configure Filebeat

 Open the Filebeat configuration file (/etc/filebeat/filebeat.yml) with your preferred text editor.
-Copy and paste the code block below to the file, then replace the placeholders (explained in the next step).
+Copy and paste the code block below, overwriting the previous contents.
+(You want to replace the file's contents with this code block.)

-It adds Falco as an input, and sets Logz.io as the output.
+This code block adds Falco as an input and sets Logz.io as the output.

 ```yaml
 # ...